 The largest lake in Africa, Lake Victoria with its romantic and idyllic islands offer a great resting spot after a long safari.

 Sit beneath a palm tree on a sandy beach on the equator and enjoy the pleasant weather of 22 degrees Celsius – 80 degrees Fahrenheit year around…the perfect holiday weather even during the two rainy seasons.

 There are the snow-capped Rwenzori mountains that tower over much of Western Uganda, the rainforests and jungles not found in any other East African country.
 Wherever you turn the green of its vegetation provides a pleasant backdrop…one could call this the “Evergreen State” of Africa.

-Some have called it the because of the countless varieties of Bananas found here.
+Some have called it the Banana Republic of Africa, not because of its form of government but because of the countless varieties of Bananas found here.
 Uganda grows more bananas than any other country in the world except India.

 Taste some of the local fruit and you will find the pineapple here is unsurpassed in taste, you can even eat the center, sweet, juicy, mangoes to live for, papaya that tastes so fruity they burst with flavor and then there is Jackfruit, the closest thing to honey in a fruit.

 Wildlife – Uganda, is the one country that offers you Mountain Gorillas, chimpanzees, and wildlife in a safe environment.
 Uganda offers you the Big 5 – Plus Gorillas and Chimpanzees making Uganda home to the Big-7.